nofusscomputing/centurion_erp/docs/projects/centurion_erp/development/testing.md

 Unit and functional tests are written to aid in application stability and to assist in preventing regression bugs.
 As part of development the developer working on a Merge/Pull request is to ensure that tests are written.
 Failing to do so will more likely than not ensure that your Merge/Pull request is not merged.

+We use PyTest as the testing framework.
+As such, All available features of pytest are available.
+We have slightly deviated from the standard naming convention wherein test class must be suffixed with `PyTest`.
+Please [see below](#writing-tests) for more details.

 !!! note
     As of release v1.3, the UI has moved to it's [own project](https://github.com/nofusscomputing/centurion_erp_ui) with the current Django UI feature locked and depreciated.